tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Green conical hat.

 _Always:_ Each time you cast a spell outside of combat or a spell is cast near you, it has some side effect (GM's choice) that inconveniences you. _Recharge 6+:_ As a move action you pull out an item from the hat.
 Roll a d6 to see what you get: 1–2: You get a useless or disgusting item.
 3–6: You pull a useful non-magical item that grants a +d6 bonus to your next skill check until the end of your next turn.

 ---

+#### Ring

+##### Dark-Iron

+_Recharge 11+:_ Extend your reach through solid objects until the end of your next turn.
+You can use this power to attack a target’s PD instead of AC, or remove an object from inside a trapped chest or from behind a locked door, for example.

+_Curse:_ When you attack and roll a natural 1, you phase into the floor, ground, or a nearby object and are stuck and dazed until the end of your next turn.

+**Quirk:** Paranoid about losing things: memories, friends, items, their way, etc.

+---